Your bag is still empty

 You probably know that milk contains calcium and you might have even heard that calcium is good for your bones.
-But did you know that calcium is also in foods like seaweed and it keeps much more than just your bones healthy?
+But did you know that calcium is also in foods like seaweed or Jake Original meal replacement shakes and it keeps much more than just your bones healthy?
 Well, it’s the most abundant mineral in your body for good reason.
 Let’s get to know it better.

 Short on time?

-Best known for: Keeping your bones, teeth and heart healthy.
+Best known for: Keeping your bones and teeth healthy.

 Good sources: Milk and dairy products.
 Also found in some fish and vegetables, including kale and Chinese cabbage.

 Recommended dietary allowance (RDA): 950 mg/day (for men); 750 mg/day (for women).
 The maximum intake unlikely to cause adverse effects is set at 2.5g/day.